-Snorkel the beautiful blue water
+- Snorkel the beautiful blue water

-Speed boat blasting
+- Speed boat blasting

-Banana boat riding
+- Banana boat riding

-Take the speed board to the limestone (white rock) and tour inside the caves
+- Take the speed board to the limestone (white rock) and tour inside the caves.

-Sunbathe on the beach, or explore the beach
+- Sunbathe on the beach, or explore the beach

-Jump or swing off the Dhow and splash into the water
+- Jump or swing off the Dhow and splash into the water

-If you take a tour, you do not need a visa, and you will get a day pass subject to your return on the same day.
+- If you take a tour, you do not need a visa, and you will get a day pass subject to your return on the same day.

 This is important.
 You can’t arrange this trip the day before you need to book this at least two days (sometimes three) in advance.

-You can wear a bathing suit on the beach, other than this be moderate.
+- You can wear a bathing suit on the beach, other than this, be moderate.

-You do not need currency or cash, everything you need is provided on the boat.
+- You do not need currency or cash.
+Everything you need is provided on the boat.

-Depending on where you dock, there is a chance the locals will be unimpressed by your arrival.
-We experienced this and it was comical.
-A love-hate relationship was exposed before our eyes and the locals tried to chase off the tour company.
+- Depending on where you dock, there is a chance the locals will be unimpressed by your arrival.
+We experienced this, and it was comical.
+A love-hate relationship was exposed before our eyes, and the locals tried to chase off the tour company.

 Note: Some of the beaches have been littered by tourists.
 It’s sad to see and it’s the main gripe that people cite following this tour.
 It’s shocking to be somewhere so remote, barely inhabited and stunning yet dressed in trash.
 Unfortunately, this is a concept I’ve seen in several countries.
 If you take this tour, please do not leave any trash behind.

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.